cmuparlay/pbbsbench/docs/index.md

   ./runall -only comparisonSort/sampleSort
 ```

-### The Benchmark Directories
+### The Benchmarks Directories

+Within the `benchmarks` directory at toplevel is a subdirectory
-The top level directory includes a directory for each of the benchmarks.
+for each of the benchmarks.
-The [benchmarks page](benchmarks/index.html) gives a listing of all
+The [benchmarks page](benchmarks/index.html) gives a listing of these
-the benchmarks along with information about them.
+the benchmarks along with their specification.

 Within each benchmarks is a subdirectory for each of the
 implementations.
 Each benchmark also has some directories shared